abienvenu/Kyela/README.md

 ### Docker

-The simplest way to get your very own Kyélà instance running for production, or even just for a demo on your laptop, is to use the Docker image.
+The simplest way to get your very own Kyélà instance is to use the Docker image.

+#### Simple container

+This is the very simplest way to have Kyélà running, suitable for test or demo purpose:

 * Install docker
 * Download and run the application :